sayan30082000/Bobfolio-Personal-Portfolio/README.md

 3. Netlify will automatically detect the configuration in `netlify.toml`
 4. Your site will be deployed and available at a Netlify URL

-#### Vercel Deployment

-1. Create an account on [Vercel](https://vercel.com/)
-2. Connect your GitHub repository or upload the project files directly
-3. Vercel will automatically detect the configuration in `vercel.json`
-4. Your site will be deployed and available at a Vercel URL

 ## Customization